benrbray/benrbray.github.io-hakyll/posts/expectation-maximization.md

 category:  Machine Learning
 katex_macros: probability.katex
 pdf_url: /static/notes/eecs445-f16-em-notes.pdf
-summary: These notes provide a theoretical treatment of **Expectation-Maximization**, an iterative parameter estimation algorithm used to find local maxima of the likelihood function in the presence of hidden variables.
-Introductory textbooks (MLAPP, PRML) typically state the algorithm without explanation and expect students to work blindly through derivations.
-We find this approach to be unsatisfying, and instead choose to tackle the theory head-on, followed by plenty of examples.
-Following (Neal &amp; Hinton 1998), we view expectation-maximization as coordinate ascent on the **Evidence Lower Bound**.
-This perspective takes much of the mystery out of the algorithm and allows us to easily derive variants like **Hard EM** and **Variational Inference**.
+summary: <b>Expectation Maximization</b> is an iterative algorithm used for maximum likelihood estimation on latent variable models.
+Following (Neal &amp; Hinton 1998), we present expectation-maximization as coordinate ascent on the <b>Evidence Lower Bound</b>.
+This perspective takes much of the mystery out of the algorithm and allows us to easily derive variants like <b>Hard EM</b> and <b>Variational Inference</b>.
 ---

 <style>